apache/doris/docs/en/developer-guide/java-format-code.md

 The automatic formatting function of `IDEA` is also recommended.

-Go to `Preferences->Editor->Code Style->Java` click the config sign and select `Import Scheme`，select `CheckStyle Configuration`，and select the `fe/check/checkstyle/checkstyle.xml` file.
+Go to `Preferences->Editor->Code Style->Java` click the config sign and select `Import Scheme`，select `IntelliJ IDEA code style XML`，and select the `build-support/IntelliJ-code-format.xml` file.

 If you use VS Code to develop Java code, please install `Checkstyle for Java` plugin, and config according to the [document](https://code.visualstudio.com/docs/java/java-linting) and the picture.